 - Modifying or adjusting exams

-Moreover, under the Missouri Human Rights Act (MHRA), the state places many of the same responsibilities on employers to accommodate disabled employees and has made the provisions of the Human Rights Act applicable to employers with six or more employees.
+Moreover, under the Missouri Human Rights Act (MHRA), the state places many of the same responsibilities on employers to accommodate disabled employees and has made the provisions of the Human Rights Act applicable for employers with six or more employees.

 Discrimination can take many forms, one of which is discrimination based on age.
 To address this issue, Congress passed the Age Discrimination in Employment Act (ADEA) in 1967.
 The ADEA prohibits discrimination on the basis of age in any aspect of employment such as: